freshe/poddl/README.md

 How to use:
 > $ ./poddl http://url.to.rss /OutputPath

+Optional arguments:
+-l = Only display list of episodes
+-n [n] = Download a single episode
+-n [n-n] = Download a range of episode

 How to build:
 > $ g++ *.cpp -O2 -std=c++11 -lcurl -o poddl